GeorgeTheSlayer/BowBox/README.md

 ![IMG_0485](https://github.com/GeorgeTheSlayer/BowBox/assets/31327906/d44d419b-ee28-43bc-ac2c-f9ed7c3f1381)

-Inspired by the Flatbox design.
-The Bow Box is a simple synthesizer, capable of playing 6 voices at the same time.
+Inspired by the Flatbox design, the Bow Box is a simple synthesizer capable of playing 6 voices at the same time.

 The algorithm was custom made.
 It uses tuned waveguides and modal synthesis to create the desired sound.
 It needs minimal parts and has a simple schematic.
 The enclosure is easily 3d printable and customizable.

 ## Project Goals